 To receive CELA services, eligible patrons must register with CELA and have a valid NLPL library card.
-Patrons can either self-register using the Centre's online registration form, contact NLPL Technical Services or contact CELA directly at 1-855-655-2273 to get registered.
+Patrons can either self-register using the Centre’s online registration form or contact Technical Services to get registered.

 Once registered, patrons can access the CELA collection in a number of different ways, including: